 If this sounds like you, it’s time to take off those blinders.
-Accounting and finance executives need to have a master plan to grow their business, and employers prize accountants and analysts who possess strategic-thinking skills.
-According to a recent Robert Half survey, 30 percent of CFOs interviewed said such abilities are mandatory, and a further 56 percent consider it a nice-to-have quality.
+Accounting and finance executives need to have a master plan to keep their business growing.
+Employers prize accountants and analysts who possess strategic-thinking skills.
+In fact, according to a Robert Half survey, 30 percent of CFOs interviewed said such abilities are mandatory, and a further 56 percent consider it a nice-to-have quality.

 1. Forge new relationships